-Bhiwandi couple, their Bangaldeshi agent arrested by officials from Anti-Human Trafficking Cell (AHTC) of Thane Crime Branch for forcing 20-year-old from Bangladesh into flesh trade
+Bhiwandi couple, their Bangaldeshi agent nabbed by officials from Anti-Human Trafficking Cell (AHTC) of Thane Crime Branch for forcing 20-year-old from Bangladesh into flesh trade

 A 20-year-old Bangladeshi national, who was forced into the flesh trade, was rescued on Thursday night following joint action by officials from Anti-Human Trafficking Cell (AHTC) of Thane Crime Branch and members of NGO Rescue Foundation.